learndevopsonline/learndevopsonline/docs/RoboShop-Project/shipping.md

 Schemas are usually part of application code and developer will provide them as part of development.
 :::

 We need to load the schema.
-To load schema we need to install mongodb client.
+To load schema we need to install mysql client.

 To have it installed we can use